digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/data-sources/custom-js.md

 You can also write custom JavaScript code to get the data from **External APIs** and manipulate the response for graphical representation.
-Here's the [tutorial](https://blog.tooljet.com/build-github-stars-history-app-in-5-minutes-using-low-code/) on how we used custom JavaScript code to build an app using GitHub API.
+Here's the [tutorial](https://blog.jumpstart.com/build-github-stars-history-app-in-5-minutes-using-low-code/) on how we used custom JavaScript code to build an app using GitHub API.

 ### Libraries

-ToolJet allows you to internally utilize these libraries:
+JumpStart allows you to internally utilize these libraries:

 | Name        | Documentation |
 | ----------- | ----------- |